San people: Names

 The term Basarwa (singular Mosarwa) is used for the San collectively in Botswana.

-The term is a Bantu (Tswana) word meaning "those who do not rear cattle".
-Use of the mo/ba- noun class indicates "people who are accepted", as opposed to the use of Masarwa, an older variant which is now considered offensive.
+The mo-/ba- noun class prefixes are used for people; the older variant Masarwa, with the le-/ma- prefixes used for disreputable people and animals, is offensive and was changed at independence.

-In Angola they are sometimes referred to as mucancalas, or bosquímanos (a Portuguese adaptation of the Dutch term for "Bushmen").
+In Angola, they are sometimes referred to as mucancalas, or bosquímanos (a Portuguese adaptation of the Dutch term for "Bushmen").

 The terms Amasili and Batwa are sometimes used for them in Zimbabwe.

 The San are also referred to as Batwa by Xhosa people and as Baroa by Sotho people.

 The Bantu term Batwa refers to any foraging tribesmen and as such overlaps with the terminology used for the "Pygmoid" Southern Twa of South-Central Africa.